Online harassment case: Kerala CM attacks Cong, says social media being used to target opponents | Politics

 Online harassment case: Kerala CM attacks Cong, says social media being used to target opponents

-A day after a local Congress functionary was arrested for alleged online harassment of female family members of CPIM leaders, Kerala Chief Minister Pinarayi Vijayan on Saturday said social media was being misused to target political opponents.Attacking the Congress, Vijayan, a senior CPIM leader, alleged that lakhs of rupees were being spent and special agencies being brought to the state to influence people through social media and even mainstream media.Last time assembly elections, they failed to gain seats.
+After a local Congress functionary was arrested for alleged online harassment of female family members of CPIM leaders, Kerala Chief Minister Pinarayi Vijayan said social media was being misused to target political opponents.Attacking the Congress, Vijayan, a senior CPIM leader, alleged that lakhs of rupees were being spent and special agencies being brought to the state to influence people through social media and even mainstream media.Last time assembly elections, they failed to gain seats.

 - Country: